Readers are leaders, and leaders are readers. Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 2. Blind Spot: Hidden Biases of Good People

 Author: Mahzarin R. Banaji, Anthony G. Greenwald

 Summary: “Blind Spot” makes a case for why everyone — yes, every single one of us — should be aware of their biases, and delivers the science for aligning our intention with our behavior.

-Why it made the list: Unconscious bias is real.
+Why it made our list of top HR books: Unconscious bias is real.
 Read this for some practical tools that will help you promote a culture of inclusion in your workplace.

 3. Quantifiably Better: Delivering HR Analytics from Start to Finish

 Summary: “Quantifiably Better” is the HR leader’s roadmap to successfully interpreting data, and using it to make a real business impact.